 To really leverage all that hard work, I put all the workbooks in one place and called it my ‘Secret Library’ so you can access all my stuff at once, without signing up a million times.

 Not convinced?
-Content upgrades have helped me quadruple my list in 2016.
+Content upgrades have helped me quadruple my list in.
 Quadruple!
 And if you’re not into ebooks or workbooks, that’s fine!
 Your content upgrades can be checklists, scripts, a video series, a video tutorial, or an audio download.
+You can download my ‘1-hour Money Multiplier’ content upgrade here!

 If you want to create some ebook content upgrades and a designer isn’t in your budget, the Canva ebook templates are beautiful.